DMNerd/tuning-visualizer/README.md

 An interactive fretboard visualizer for exploring scales, tunings, and microtonal systems.
 Built with React

 Why?
-Because my friend is a big [King Gizzard & the Lizard WizardKing Gizzard & the Lizard Wizard](https://kinggizzardandthelizardwizard.com/) fan and finding any resources on microtonal music is a pain...
+Because my friend is a big [King Gizzard & the Lizard Wizard](https://kinggizzardandthelizardwizard.com/) fan and finding any resources on microtonal music is a pain...

 Images of guitar scales are inconsistent or paid and finding ones you like is a equaly as painfull